david-a-wheeler/railroader/docs/warning_types/mass_assignment/index.markdown

     User.new(params[:user], :without_protection => true)

-Brakeman will warn on uses of `without_protection`.
+Railroader will warn on uses of `without_protection`.